kubeshop/testkube/docs/UI.md

 ## **UI Results Endpoint**

-To expose the results endpoint to open the UI there are two options:
+To expose the results endpoint to open the UI there are a few options:

 * Expose the results endpoint using an Ingress controller and use it in the UI at [https://demo.testkube.io](https://demo.testkube.io).
 * Install the dashboard together with Testkube.